harnoor-singh/ENGI1020-Final-Project/README.md

 To run the python code, you have to first run the requuired firmware on your Arduino, and pip install the required modules(namely engi1020).
 For instructions, please email/message me.

+The firmware files are in **fix** folder, and one has to upload them via Arduino IDE.
+This is a temporary hack to make the LCD screen work, and I thank Prof. Lori Hogan for providing this solution.